riotnrrd-eu/riotnrrd-eu.github.io/_posts/2015-04-19-Faster-disruption.markdown

 > In sustaining circumstances—when the race entails making better products that can be sold for more money to attractive customers—we found that incumbents almost always prevail.
 In disruptive circumstances—when the challenge is to commercialise a simpler, more convenient product that sells for less money and appeals to a new or unattractive customer set—the entrants are likely to beat the incumbents.

 Disruption theory explains a lot about many markets, although it is not without its critics.
-In particular, Jill Lepore caused a minor furore with a piece in the *New Yorker* entitled [The Disruption Machine](http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine "The Disruption Machine" ), in which she accused Professor Christensen of cherry-picking his evidence.
+In particular, Jill Lepore caused a minor furore with a piece in the *New Yorker* entitled [*The Disruption Machine**](http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine "The Disruption Machine"), in which she accused Professor Christensen of cherry-picking his evidence.

 There is one famous exception and objection to disruption theory, and that is Apple.
 According to the orthodox version of the theory, Apple should have been disintermediated by now by smaller, more agile modularised competitors.
 Every year seems to bring its candidate as the disruptor of Apple: whether it's the Nexus, or Samsung, or Xiaomi, or whoever.
 Apple somehow survives them all, and not just survives, but goes from strength to strength.